-MA 24043 MATHEMATICS FOR TEACHERS II - Math for Teachers II is a continuation of Math for Teachers I. Topics studied include probability and statistice, introductory geometry, congruence and similarity, measurement, and decimals and percents, with applications.
-Prerequisite: A "C" or above in MA 24003 Math Teachers I.
+MA 24043 MATHEMATICS FOR TEACHERS II - Math for Teachers II is a continuation of Math for Teachers I. Topics studied include probability and statistice, introductory geometry, congruence and similarity, measurement, and decimals and percents, with applications.Prerequisite: A "C" or above in MA 24003 Math Teachers I.

-MA 24073 BUSINESS CALCULUS - A study of exponential functions, mathematics of finance, systems of linear equations, linear inequalities and linear programming, limits, deriatives, and integrals in business applications.
+MA 24073 BUSINESS CALCULUS - A study of algebraic, exponential and logarithmic functions, their limits, derivatives, and integrals and how this applies in business.
 Prerequisite: Grade "C" or better in College Algebra (MA 14043).